jspidlen/LabelFCSChannels/README.md

 ### Prerequisites

 This tools requires *R 3.2.0* and the *flowCore* library, version 1.34.0.
 Other versions of R and flowCore may also work but have not been tested.
 In addition, the web-based version of the tool requires the *shiny* library (tested with version 0.12.1), and the non-web-based version of the tool requires the *svDialogs* library (tested with version 0.9-57) if used in an interactive mode (see Usage below).
+Version 3.0.1 of this tool is not compatible with the flowCore 1.46.0 and newer package; this has been resolved in a version 3.0.2.

 ### Installation